hashhashu/separable-notes/README_ZH.md

 ### 变更日志
+* tag can be renamed in sidebar of `sepNotes_category`
+* button refresh will call `syncMdWithSrc` first and this command is removed from menu

 #### 0.1.7
 * add outline view for `sepNotes.md` in explorer view
 * command `separableNotes.syncPos` is abandon and cursor response is added instead